Expatriate Andorra: benefit from tax advantages while securing your assets

 - Confiscatory real estate wealth tax.

-Against this backdrop, many company directors and wealthy families are legitimately asking themselves: how can they protect their capital over the long term and prevent it from being eroded?
+In this context, many business leaders and wealthy families are rightfully asking themselves: How can they protect their wealth over the long term and prevent it from eroding?

 Contact Engage by clicking on this link if you would like assistance with your tax expatriation to Andorra.